firatfolcay/arszilla.github.io/_posts/2019-06-20-thm-ohsint.markdown

 ![Wordpress][Wordpress 2]

-We now know that he is in New York right now.
+We now know that he's in New York right now.
 Additionally, if you are acquainted with Wordpress, you'd know that the post info (poster, category, date etc.) comes right after the text, but in this instance that there is a gap.
 If we highlight the text we'll see a 'hidden' text, reading `pennYDr0pper.!`; which is our password.

 ![Wordpress][Wordpress 3]

-If you are not acquainted with Wordpress you can also check the source code of the page.
+If you're not acquainted with Wordpress you can also check the source code of the page.
 Specifically the area of the code where the post begins:

 ```html